 Sweet life: bakery owner gives an unexpected gift to graduates in Minnesota

-High school graduation and the coronavirus pandemic are a tricky mix for young Americans who graduate from their last grade this year.
-The Minnesota bakery owner decided to support the young people by giving them over 800 graduation cakes.
-Fox News.
+High school graduation and the coronavirus pandemic are a difficult combination for young Americans graduating this year.
+A bakery owner from Minnesota decided to support young people and give them more than 800 cakes in honor of their graduation, writes Fox News.

 Bill Hanish, the owner of a Hanisch bakery and café, wanted to make something sweet for high school students who graduated from Red Wing this year.
 At first, he planned to bake and give a cake to all 220 graduates of the school.
 But rumors of this quickly spread, and other schools, parents, local residents, as well as business owners donated money asking them to bake cakes for their graduates.